Yumana language

 Yumana (Jumana, Xomana, Ximana) is an extinct, poorly attested, and unclassified Arawakan language.
-It is attested only in a wordlist from Carl Friedrich Philipp von Martius and Johann Baptist von Spix in 1867.
+It is attested only in a wordlist from Carl Friedrich Philipp von Martius and Johann Baptist von Spix published in 1867.
+The Jumana people are thought to reside in the Rio Puré National Park, alongside the Pasé and Carabayo (Yuri).

 Classification

 Kaufman (1994) placed it in his Río Negro branch, but this is not followed in Aikhenvald (1999).
 It is grouped with Pasé in the Japurá-Colômbia branch by Ramirez and França (2019).